tus/tus-resumable-upload-protocol/protocol.md

 header and add the `Merge` header to the file creation request.
 The headers value is the string `final` followed by a semicolon and a space-separated list of the URLs of the partial uploads which will be merged.
-The order of this list MUST represent the order using which the partial uploads are concatenated.
+The order of this list MUST represent the order using which the partial uploads are concatenated without adding, modifying or removing any bytes.
 This merge request MAY even happen if all or some of the corresponding partial uploads are not finished.

 The server MAY delete partial uploads once they are merged but they MAY be used multiple times for forming a final resource.